-DouchFLUX's activities-and-training coordinator organised a series of activities.
+DouchFLUX's activities coordinator organises a series of activities.
 In the beginning, these were limited in variety due to the lockdown: stretching, body language, film showings, karaoke, and board games.
 Thanks to JES, the residents also had access to ping-pong, climbing sessions and bike rides.
 When the lockdown lifted, the activities diversified to include cultural outings and relaxation (MIMA, MigratieMuseumMigration, Museum of Natural Sciences, bowling, Fête de la Musique, canal cruises, district exploration with AlterBrussels, etc.), photo workshops, choir, and yoga sessions.

-Les Gastrosophes took care of the meals.
+Les Gastrosophes take care of the meals.
 Loyal to their principles and mission, they prepare healthy and delicious meals with unsold organic food.
 On Sundays, Les Gastrosophes invite a chef to prepare a 3-star menu with a starter, a main course and a dessert, surrounded by flowers and on tablecloths!

-Finally, we would like to thank the dedication of our dozen volunteers who stepped forth quickly at the beginning of the lockdown to ensure a presence at the hostel and support the activities until salaried employees could be contracted.
+Finally, we would like to thank the dedication of dozens of volunteers who stepped forth quickly at the beginning of the lockdown to ensure a presence at the hostel and support the activities until salaried employees could be contracted.

-The project received a subsidy from the COCOM/GGC, which has allowed us to hire a full-time coordinator (since 20 April) and two educators/night watchmen (since 16 June 2020), two day educators (since 15 November 2020) and to remunerate the hostel as well as Les Gastrosophes.
-The project also benefits from the support of the municipality of Molenbeek.
+The project received a subsidy from the COCOM/GGC, which has allowed us to hire a full-time coordinator (since 20 April 2020), two educators/night watchmen (since 16 June 2020), two day educators (since 15 November 2020) and to remunerate the hostel as well the daily meals.

 « Hôtel solidaire » ("Solidarity Hotel")

-In addition to this joint project with JES and Les Gastrosophes, DoucheFLUX is also involved in another accommodation project, called "Hôtel solidaire" ("Solidarity hotel"), in collaboration with the non-profit organisations Diogenes and L’Îlot/'t Eliandje.
-A total of 23 people – including 10 under the care of DoucheFLUX – are housed at Hotel Sabina in the municipality of Brussels, and later on in Molenbeek.
+In addition to this joint project, DoucheFLUX is also involved in another accommodation project, called "Hôtel solidaire" ("Solidarity hotel"), in collaboration with the non-profit organisations Diogenes and L’Îlot/'t Eliandje.
+A total of 23 people – including 10 under the care of DoucheFLUX – are housed at a hotel in the municipality of Brussels, and later on in Molenbeek.
 You can listen to an interview with Ariane Dierickx, director of L'Îlot/'t Eilandje, where she talks about the project, or read an article by La Libre Belgique on the subject.
 This project is equally financed by COCOM/GGC.